Williz4/Williz4.github.io/README.md

 # Portfolio Landing Page

-#### Basically This Site Showcases my individuality as a person and displays prokects I have worked on in the past., 13/10/2017
+#### Basically This Site Showcases my individuality as a person and displays projects I have worked on in the past., 13/10/2017

 #### By **Wilson Mwangeka**